A Business Association dedicated to enhancing the promotion of US-Turkish Commercial, Defense, Technology and Cultural

 Howard Garrett Beasey is the President and Chief Executive Officer of the American-Turkish Council, a bilateral, non-profit organization dedicated to the strengthening of U.S.-Turkish trade, investment, defense and cultural relations, and to the promotion of awareness and understanding of U.S.-Turkish issues.

 Howard G. Beasey is an Iraq and Afghanistan war veteran and retired United States Marine.
 Enlisting in the Marine Corps in 1993 and was commissioned a Second Lieutenant in August 2000, having completed his undergraduate education at North Carolina State University.
 For more than two decades Mr. Beasey served as an infantry man, combat engineer platoon and company commander.

 His journey with Turkey started in 2006, when he attended the Naval Post Graduate School in Monterey, CA completing his Master of Arts in National Security Affairs and Foreign Policy and attended the Defense Language Institute and completed Turkish language instruction.
 Designated as a Turkish Foreign Area Officer and assigned to the region, he developed a deep respect for Turkish culture, diversity, and international engagement.
 Upon returning from Afghanistan in 2010, Mr. Beasey was assigned to the Pentagon as the European Affair Officer for the International Affairs Branch of Headquarters Marine Corps, where he continued to develop and grow his ability to engage with military and government leaders across Europe and NATO to build and secure this important relationship.
 Retiring in 2014 he joined Goldman Sachs Bank in New York and in 2015 he took over his current position as the President and CEO of the American-Turkish Council.

-Fatih Orhan is the Director of Programs and Membership Development at the American-Turkish Council (ATC) in Washington, DC and has more than 5 years of experience in project/program and financial management.
+Fatih Orhan is the Executive Director at the American-Turkish Council (ATC) in Washington, DC and has more than 5 years of experience in project/program and financial management.
 He was born and raised in Ankara, Turkey and attended Baskent University.
 After earning his bachelor’s degree in Mechanical Engineering, he moved to Washington, DC to pursue his MBA and Masters in Project Management degrees at Keller Graduate School of Management of Devry University in 2008.
 He completed both of his Master’s with distinction.